korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 - Ensure all submodules are initialized:

+    ```shell
     git submodule update --init --recursive
+    ```
 - Generate the Makefiles and project:

+    ```shell
     cmake -S . -B build/
+    ```
 - Build the executable:

+    ```shell
     cmake --build build --clean-first
+    ```

-The deliverable you can provision onto the Microvisor Nucleo board will be built into `build/Demo/gpio_toggle_demo.elf`.
+The deliverable you can provision onto the Microvisor Nucleo Development Board will be built to `build/Demo/gpio_toggle_demo.elf`.

-To provision the build, a bundle must be created using the [bundler tool](https://github.com/twilio/twilio-microvisor-tools/tree/main/bundler-py).
-Please refer to the documentation for that tool on creating the Microvisor bundle.
+To deploy the build, create a Microvisor application bundle using the [Bundler tool](https://github.com/twilio/twilio-microvisor-tools/tree/main/bundler-py).
+Please refer to Bundler’s documentation for further guidance.

 ## Copyright